walac/walac.github.io/_posts/2015-10-05-taskcluster-b2g.md

 so only authorized users can submit tasks to it.

-If you need to create a build task for a new phone, most of the time you will starting from an existing task (Flame and Aries tasks are preferred) and then make your customizations.
+If you need to create a build task for a new phone, most of the time you will start from an existing task (Flame and Aries tasks are preferred) and then make your customizations.
 You might need to add new features to the [build scripts](https://tinyurl.com/py798c3), which currently are not the most flexible scripts around.